-The information contained in this training manual should be adjusted when training supervisors of disaster workers who are from a population whose cultural norms may differ from the recommendations in the program.
+The information contained in this training manual should be adjusted when dealing with disaster workers who are from a population whose cultural norms may differ from the recommendations in the program.
 This is best accomplished when trainers assess the needs of the people being trained in advance of delivering the program.